 It’s not a social media site, so there’s little interaction with other people.
-Most people use it simply as an online repository for photos.
+Most people use it merely as an online repository for photos.

-Imgur is a great platform for uploading and sharing photos to various social media websites through URLs.
+Imgur is an excellent platform for uploading and sharing photos to various social media websites through URLs.
 It’s also the undeniable home of the Internet’s greatest memes.

 The best feature of this image hosting service perhaps is that it does not affect image quality.
 It is ideal for those who want to back up simple photos and animated GIFs without using too much effort.

 Imgur is the perfect place to start if social media success is your goal.
-It’s very shareable and the brand recognition ensures it’ll be viewed without suspicion.
+It’s very shareable, and its brand recognition ensures your photos will be viewed.
 It also integrates with lots of other apps and sites for easy sharing.

-This relatively new image hosting site is great for you if you are looking to monetize your uploaded mobile photography.
+This relatively new image hosting site is worth checking out if you are looking to monetize your uploaded mobile photography.